jakobrichert/AlgoTatum/README.md

 While working on this I learned a lot about tatum API calls and blockchain development in general and hope I can finish this even after the bounty has expired. '

+NFT BUY AND SELL FEATURES ARE NOT WORKING AS INTENDED

+USER MODEL NEEDS UPDATING WITH WALLET ADDRESS AND BALANCE AS WELL AS NFT COLLECTION

+NOT VERY SAFE TO STORE KEYS ON DJANGO ADMIN PAGE, COULD USE TATUM KMS SERVICE AS A SUGGESTION

+SOME TEMPLATES NEED TO BE UPDATED FOR SCALING AS WELL AS PLACEHOLDERS REMOVED

+SOME LOGO ICONS NEED UPDATING

+NEED TO CALL SMART CONTRACT CREATION USING TATUM API
 # Gitcoin Bounty Link

 Link: https://gitcoin.co/issue/algorandfoundation/grow-algorand/121/100027179